GitCats/Biteme/API_spec.md

 ==>DELETE FROM [TABLENAME] WHERE name='jimmy johns'; - deletes all records from specified table based on whatever comes after 'where' statement
 ==>UPDATE [TABLENAME] SET expiration=2200 WHERE id=1; - updates a record with id=1 in table [TABLENAME], setting the expiration column to 2200

-GET/api/getDeals => gets all deals from database that haven't expired
+GET/api/deals/getAll => gets all deals from database that haven't expired

+POST /api/deals/delete => delete deal from deals table.
+Sends a 200 and the message 'Deleted' body:{deal_id: INTEGER}

 POST/api/getDeals => creates a deal from req.body and sends a 201